Is Spanish Stray Dogs UK a charity?

 Step 5 – time to go!

 When the date of travel arrives, the dogs are transported with a TRACES-registered transporter by road to Calais, and then by train or ferry to the UK.
 There are normally two trips out per month and we will usually get your dog on the next available trip, often in around four weeks’ time.
 The trip is usually preceded by a two day stay in a TRACES-registered kennel, and the trip typically takes two days (this is of course dependant on external factors such as the weather, transport issues, traffic).
 As such, it is difficult for the transporter to give you a fixed time for the collection/delivery of your dog until they arrive in the UK and has a better idea of timings.
+If you live in London, within the M25 motorway, in the Highlands of Scotland (beyond Perth) or any offshore islands we cannot deliver directly to you, but a mutually convenient meeting place will be arranged.
 Your dog will be well looked after during the trip and sometimes a transport is able to give you an online tracker to watch your dog’s progress from the pound to the UK – an exciting time!

 Step 6 – meeting your new friend